EliaAF/QualInfoHybridModelingPGNN/README.md

 # Qualitative Information in Hybrid Modeling – PGNN

-**(C) Elia Arnese-Feffin – December 19, 2024**
+**(C) Elia Arnese-Feffin & Nidhish Sagar – January 29, 2025**

 Version: 1.0.0

-Date: 2024/12/19
+Date: 2025/01/29

 Author: Elia Arnese-Feffin (elia249@mit.edu)

 ## Contents

 This repository contains code to reproduce the case studies presented in the Journal Paper mentioned below.
-The code offers a prototype implementation of Physics-Guided Neural Networks (PGNNs), based on a custom implementation of Artificial Neural Networks (ANNs).
+The code offers prototype implementations of Physics-Guided Neural Networks (PGNNs), based on a custom implementation of Artificial Neural Networks (ANNs) and on ``tensorflow``.
 * `QIP_env_setup.pdf` details how to install a Python environment to reproduce the case studies.
 * `PGNN_prototype.py` defines functions of ANN and PGNN modeling.
 * `pH_data.xlsx` is the dataset for the pH neutralization case study.
 * `pH_case_study.py` contains code to reproduce the pH neutralization case study.
 * `deactivation_data.xlsx` is the dataset for the catalyst deactivation case study.
 * `CA_case_study.py` contains code to reproduce the catalyst deactivation case study.
+* `tensorflow_PGNN.py` demonstrates how to incorporate mechanistic constraints in loss function defined by ``tensorflow``.

 ## Python environment setup